-If you need documentation of the materials being sorted, please notify the attendant at the scale house BEFORE you enter the facility.
-The following materials are accepted at the Marin Resource Recovery Facility.
+If you require documentation of the materials being sorted, please notify the attendant at the scale house BEFORE you enter the facility.

 Monday – 8 a.m. to 4 p.m.